ambraglow/ambraglow.github.io/_posts/2024-08-07-thinkpad13nvme.md

+---
+layout: post
+title: Modifying the Thinkpad 13 Gen 1 to unlock its full PCIe potential
+---
 # Modifying the Thinkpad 13 Gen 1 to unlock its full PCIe potential
 A Few weeks ago i acquired a Thinkpad 13 Gen 1 on ebay, sold by a recycling company, it was listed for parts and with the wrong model name in the title.